A company Acme INC achieved quarterly revenues of $282.000 while cost amounts to $228.000 and net profit $55.000.

-When we have calculated project costs we can easily determine the margins and profit by subtracting the costs from the income, which is a known category due to the invoicing process.
+When we have calculated project costs we can easily determine the margins and profit by deduction the costs from the income, which is a known category due to the invoicing process.
 In the next picture you can see automated report about each client/project profit.
 This insight can identify possibility for profit increase.

 Observing the structure of profit per project or service line is the key factor in optimizing and increasing profit.

 Calculating cost and their allocation to the project is a must.
 If you can observe work hours structure and cost per project you will be able to avoid free work to the client and improve profit.